 Below are the MIDI channel strips complete with Note Limits, Transpose, Velocity Range, MIDI Compression among other features.

 Here’s the Patch Select object used to trigger patches with MIDI notes played on the lowest notes on the wind-synth.

-As well as, chord rotators.
-A chord revolver cycles through predetermined chords for providing the ability to accompany yourself.
+As well as chord rotators.
+A chord revolver cycles through predetermined chords to provide the ability to accompany yourself.